citelao/sensible/_sidequests/4-https.md

 HTTPS does not indicate any security *except* that your communication was secure in transit, but that's a very important thing; the rest you can verify separately.

-Recall the [six points your data crosses]({{site.baseurl}}/security/) when it travels the internet.
+Recall the [six points your data crosses]({{site.baseurl}}/security/) when it travels the Internet.
 HTTPS secures three of them (and the connections between them): your data is confidential and unmodified---

 <aside class="sidenote">
 You may notice that HTTPS does not guarantee **availability**.
 That's based on servers being available to respond to your requests.
 In practice, HTTPS does not slow down servers enough to **disrupt** availability on its own.
 </aside>

 * from your computer to your router,
-* from your router to the internet, and
+* from your router to the Internet, and
-* from the internet to its destination.
+* from the Internet to its destination.

 ## The rest of the steps